 The daily strains of modern life seem to bombard us from all angles, but why is it especially important to shield yourself from High Energy Visible (HEV) blue light?

-Most people don't need us to tell them that spending hours staring at screens isn't particularly great for them, but sometimes we know that it can be simply unavoidable.
-Sitting at a computer all day for work, those last emails after dinner and that extra chapter on your e-reader before bed, not to mention the time on your phone in-between.
+In a perfect world, you’d stop looking at screens four hours before bedtime, however that is never going to happen.
+A lot of people stare at devices all day and then when they come home, they watch TV and look at their phones.
+Nothing is going to change.
+People may try to cut down on their exposure to blue light but it is inevitably unavoidable.
 Adding blue light filters to your spectacles can help protect your eyes by providing a barrier between you and those artificial sources of blue light, therefore helping to alleviate those annoying side effects from too much screen time.
 After all, you wouldn't think twice about wearing sunglasses to protect you from UV?

 Blue light filter lenses are available to add on to your prescription at check out.

 But we do have a friendly warning - Blue Light Filter lenses do slightly alter the colouration of your vision, as they enhance warm tones and filter the blue.
 We advise anyone needing to see true tones for their work or otherwise to take note.